ULHPC/tutorials/tools/conda/README.md

 [![](images/Miniconda-vs-Anaconda.jpg)](images/Miniconda-vs-Anaconda.jpg)

 The situation is similar for [Mamba](https://mamba.readthedocs.io/en/latest/index.html) distributions.
-These distributions are supported by [Conda-Forge](https://github.com/conda-forge/miniforge), and their default installation options set-up `conda-forge` as the default and only channel during installation.
+Mamba distributions are supported by [Conda-Forge](https://github.com/conda-forge/miniforge), and their default installation options set-up `conda-forge` as the default and only channel during installation.
 The `defaults` or its mirror `anaconda` must be explicitly added if required.
 The distribution using the [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) package manager was originally distributed as Mambaforge and was [recently renamed](https://github.com/conda-forge/miniforge#whats-the-difference-between-mambaforge-and-miniforge) to Miniforge.
 Miniforge comes with a minimal set of python packages required by the Mamba package manager.
 The distribution using the [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) package manager ships no accompanying packages, as Micromamba is a standalone executable with no dependencies.
 Micromamba is using [`libmamba`](https://mamba.readthedocs.io/en/latest/index.html), a C++ library implementing the Conda API.

 ## The Micromamba package manager

 [![](https://mamba.readthedocs.io/en/latest/_static/logo.png){: style="width:200px; margin-right:10px; float: left;"}](https://mamba.readthedocs.io/en/latest/index.html)

-The [Micromaba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) package manager is a minimal yet fairly complete implementation of the Conda interface in C++, that is shipped as a standalone executable.
-The package manager operates strictly on the user-space and thus it requires no special permissions are required to install packages.
+The [Micromaba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) package manager is a minimal yet fairly complete implementation of the Conda interface in C++, which is shipped as a standalone executable.
+The package manager operates strictly on the user-space and thus it requires no special permissions to install packages.
 It maintains all its files in a couple of places, so uninstalling the package manager itself is also easy.
 Finally, the package manager is also lightweight and fast.

-**UL HPC provides support only for the Micromamba package manager.**
+UL HPC provides support _only_ for the Micromamba package manager.

 ### Installation